xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 **interim**

 ## Verb Words

 **backfire**

 **compel**

+**blush**: v & n

 -------------------------

+tout, taunt, flout, flaunt

+The first three bytes are the **coefficient** in little endian.
+**huffy, puffy**.

 ## Week 40

 > we are ‘distracted from distraction by distraction. -- T. S. Eliot
+> But what happened?
+You got distracted.
+You **fell prey to** perfectionism.
+You weren’t feeling it.
+Whatever it was—you procrastinated.
+You didn’t do it.
+You let it make you a liar.

+Bipedal legs.

 He lived his life with reckless abandon.